ArthTechnologies/ocelot/files/posts/en-US/arth-panel-beta-1.4.md

 Arth Panel Beta 1.4
-CurseForge support, easy setup, security upgrades, discord accounts, and more are here in the beta 1.4 update.
+CurseForge support, easy setup, security upgrades, discord accounts, and more is here in the beta 1.4 update.
 2024-01-01
 DiamonC
 https://floss.social/@DiamonC